intermine/im-docs/docs/web-services/how-tos/get-gene-summary.md

+---
-# How Do I Get a Summary of a Gene?
+title: How Do I Get a Summary of a Gene?
+---

 You need to make a request to the `query/results` resource: